daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 Daytona provides some interesting features which make it one the best products in the area of simplifying development environments for both enterprise and individual levels.

-Some of those features it boast of include:
+Some of the features it boasts of include:
 - It has support for popular [IDE](definitions/20240819_definition_integrated development environment _ide_.md) like VS Code and JetBrains
-- It connect with repository providers like GitHub, GitLab, BitBucket and Gitea
+- It connects with repository providers like GitHub, GitLab, BitBucket and Gitea
 - It's very secure.
 It uses VPN connection to make that possible
 - It has reverse proxy support

-For more info about Daytona and it's features, check [here](https://daytona.io)
+For more info about Daytona and its features, check [here](https://daytona.io)

 ## Creating a DevContainer for PostgreSQL